Nextiva / Blog / Customer Experience

 Relevant team members should have convenient access to call recordings as needed while still ensuring the audio files’ security.
 Authorized personnel should receive training on how to access the recordings, how to choose which recordings to listen to, and what they can learn from them.

-For example, the customer service managers may want to assess how a call center’s agents handle frustrated customers via inbound calls.
+For example, customer service managers may want to assess how a call center’s agents handle frustrated customers via inbound calls.
 The sales manager, meanwhile, may be interested in assessing the quality of existing call center campaigns.

 When sharing call recordings, you can use snippets of the call to protect the customer’s identity and sensitive information